krother/training_and_teaching_methods/planning/goals.md

 Let's make the learning goal **testable**:

-    :::text
+    participants use a for loop
-    participants use a for loop to draw multiple squares
+    to draw multiple squares

 This goal is specific enough that you can test it *informally*: If you come by a participants computer, you see whether there are multiple squares on the screen or not.
 This way, you have a simple way to unit-test your lesson: if the participants reach the goal, the lesson has worked.